 In addition to visitors to the terminal, there were also 93,750 visitors to the separate public enclosure in the 1930s.

-The above figures exclude visitors for special events such as the return of Amy Johnson after her historic record-breaking flights or the visit of Charles Lindbergh after his solo flight across the Atlantic.
+The above figures exclude visitors for special events such as the return of Amy Johnson after her historic record-breaking flights or the visit of Charles Lindbergh in 1927 after his solo flight across the Atlantic.
 These occasions would attract over 100,000 visitors to the airport, and when Amy Johnson returned from her record breaking flight to Australia, it was reported that one million people lined the streets of South London to view her cavalcade from London Croydon Airport to the Grosvenor House Hotel in London.